 The secret to long life for rechargeable batteries may lie in an embrace of difference.
 New modeling of how lithium-ion cells in a pack degrade show a way to tailor charging to each cell’s capacity so EV batteries can handle more charge cycles and stave off failure.
 (Source: Stanford News)

-ERE DEI Vision StatementE
+ESE DEI Vision StatementE

 Our community of faculty, staff, students and alumni is committed to providing a safe, inclusive, supportive, diverse, and equitable environment which celebrates all cultures and backgrounds.
 Our purpose is to foster open communications, recruit and engage diverse talent, and ensure that all members of our community have the opportunity to thrive and contribute within their educational, research and professional endeavors.
-We are committed to embedding these DEI values throughout the fabric of our department's educational mission, while also supporting the School of Earth’s broader DEI efforts.
+We are committed to embedding these DEI values throughout the fabric of our department's educational mission, while also supporting the Stanford Doerr School of Sustainability’s broader DEI efforts.

 The institute supports research on sustainability challenges and connects scholars with decision makers to create practical solutions for real-world issues.

 The Natural Gas Initiative develops solutions to bridge our energy needs towards a more secure and cleaner energy future.